 Contact: firstname.lastname@example.org 202-294-4199

-Dave Edwards, M.A. is a Masters level resident counselor.
+Dave Edwards, LPC is licenced professional counselor.
 He has extensive experience working with children, adolescents, young adults and families.
 He has helped children and adolescents struggling with anxiety and depression and assists them in returning to a more functional and balanced state.
 He approaches therapy from cognitive-behavioral, solution-focused, and family systems perspectives as well as using expressive therapies such as art, play and sand tray.
 Dave also has experience working with children in the domain of professional soccer coaching.
 Throughout a 27-year coaching career Dave has coached children as young as 4 years of age to NCAA college athletes.
 In addition to coaching, Dave has helped young athletes resolve issues with self-confidence, self-esteem and anxiety in sports.
 Dave graduated from the M.A.
-Clinical Mental Health Counseling program at Marymount University and completed his BSc.
-In Sports Science from Staffordshire University in England.
-Dave practices under the supervision of Joe Cabush.
+Clinical Mental Health Counseling program at Marymount University and completed his BS in Sports Science from Staffordshire University in England.

 Contact: firstname.lastname@example.org 703-309-2075